 In hemp, however, CBD dominates the plant while THC is only in little amounts.

-But there is a difference from CBD oil extracted from cannabis and CBD oil extracted from hemp.
+But there is a difference between CBD oil extracted from cannabis and CBD oil extracted from hemp.

 CBD from hemp is legal in all 50 states of the US and in over 40 countries in the world.